California Auctioneer Bond: A Comprehensive Guide

 How Much Does the California Auctioneer Bond Cost?

-The California Auctioneer bond costs just $200 per year.
+The California Auctioneer bond costs either $200 per year or $20 per month.

 Who is Required to Purchase the Bond?

 California requires auctioneers and auction companies to purchase a surety bond to be eligible to conduct business.
 To paraphrase California Civil Code 1812.610, an auctioneer is a person that publicly sells real property to the highest bidder.
 Likewise, an auction company is an organization that arranges for the public sale of real property to the highest bidder.